myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Another [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said, "_The body is the wallet.
 The blood is the signature.
 The intention is the key._"
 >
 > I wrote that down even though I did not fully understand it.
-Perhaps future captains will.
+Perhaps future Captains will.
 >
 > What I know is this:
 >